MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Fields that are not described get initialized with the default Java value (``0`` for numeric types, ``null`` for objects, ``false`` for booleans, ``0.0`` for floating-point numbers).
 No visibility rule applies, that is, any kind of field may be listed, even private ones.
-Final fields must be initialized.

 There is no particular order for the creation of the immutable objects.
 The BON experts recommend the use of tools for the creation of large